Electroconvulsive Therapy (ECT)---ages 13 and above

 ECT is one of the most effective treatments in Modern Medicine,

 however, due to a variety of factors, is the most misunderstood.

 In our capable hands, with ECT, we are able to help 9 out of 10 patients that undergo this therapy for depression, that have not improved with medications or other therapies.

-ECT is approved by the U.S. FDA (Food & Drug Administration), and the U.S. NIMH (National Institutes of Mental Health).
+ECT is approved by the U.S. FDA (Food & Drug Administration), and the U.S. NIMH (National Institutes of Mental Health), and is practiced worldwide.

 It is a covered treatment by all Health Insurance and Managed Care Companies, including Medicare.

 The Basics of ECT (Electroconvulsive Therapy):